madhurabhat1991/The-Egg-Cafe/README.md

 ## Execution

-- Download wwwroot folder to your machine
+- Download "wwwroot" folder to your machine
 - Double click on "EggCafeHomePage.html" file to run the website application